bytefish/bytefish.de/content/blog/validating_algorithms.md

 # Validating Algorithms #

-This post was originally written for the [[http://answers.opencv.org/questions/|OpenCV QA forum]].
+This post was originally written for the [OpenCV QA forum](http://answers.opencv.org/questions).
 I post it here, because I think it's a great example of how Open Source projects make your life easy.

 ## introduction ##